 Is there a crisper or rotter in your fridge?
 It pains all of us to throw away good food, so consider freezing.
 Chop up and freeze veggies.
 You can also contain costs by buying in-season foods.
 While we’re at it, whole fruit is less pricey than fruit juices.

 If you buy water, larger sizes are less expensive than single-serve packages (yes, you’re paying for the containers).

 Shopping at one store saves you gas.
 Restrict the family to one large snack bag (if at all) each week.
 If you’re shopping frugally, avoid pre-cut stuff.
-Check our Web site for sales, of course, but try to know what to do with the food!
-We’ve got plenty of recipe ideas.
+Check web sites for sales, of course, but try to know what to do with the food!

 Vegetables and whole foods are more nutritious and less-costly than processed foods.
-If you shop with us, there’s no need to run to this store for meats, that store for produce, etc. The point is to go to one damned grocery store.
+The point is to go to one damned grocery store.
 But eat first; we know not to shop hungry, don’t we?
 Stock up on stuff like eggs, which are cheap and full of protein, and canned tuna.
 Ditto.

 At day’s end, the fewer bucks we shell out for the bad stuff, the more dollars we have for what’s right.
 Greenback-stretching is no excuse for poor nutrition, if we are smart.